PeakLab v1 Documentation Contents AIST Software Home AIST Software Support

 Import from Clipboard...

-The above options are available with a simple digital filter that imports every nth data point starting with a specified point in the data stream:
+The following import options are available with a simple digital filter that imports every nth data point starting with a specified point in the data stream:

 Import from ASCII/AIA Data Files using Digital Filter